Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates: Abstract

 \section{Abstract}

-We present Ir $4f$ core-level hard-x-ray photoemission spectroscopy (HAXPES) experiments conducted across antiferromagnetic (AFM) ordering transition in Ruddlesden-Popper iridates \sroa and \srob.
+We present Ir $4f$ core-level hard-x-ray photoemission spectroscopy (HAXPES) experiments conducted across the antiferromagnetic (AFM) ordering transition in Ruddlesden-Popper iridates Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$.
 The Ir $4f$ spectra exhibit distinct changes between the AFM and paramagnetic (PM) phases, with the spectral difference $I_\text{PM}-I_\text{AFM}$ showing a contrasting behavior in the two compounds.
-By employing computational simulations using the local-density approximation combined with the dynamical mean-field theory method, we elucidate that $I_\text{PM}-I_\text{AFM}$ primary reflects the Slater or Mott-Hubbard character of the AFM insulating state rather than material specific details.
+By employing computational simulations using the local density approximation combined with the dynamical mean-field theory method, we elucidate that $I_\text{PM}-I_\text{AFM}$ primarily reflects the Slater or Mott-Hubbard character of the AFM insulating state rather than material-specific details, such as crystal and/or band structures.
 This sensitivity to fine low-energy electronic structure arises from the dependence of charge-transfer responses to the sudden creation of a localized core hole on both metal-insulator transitions and long-range AFM ordering.
-Our result broadens the applications of core-level HAXPES as a tool for characterization of electronic structure.
+Our result broadens the applications of core-level HAXPES as a tool for characterization of electronic structure in 5$d$ transition-metal compounds.